danielmarschall/filter_foundry/README.md

 ### Macintosh version 1.6b1

 The Macintosh version could not be taken over because Apple removed the "Carbon" API, and the new "Cocoa" API is not compatible with the current codebase.
 If you would like to help porting Filter Foundry to the latest OS X version, it would be highly appreciated!
 An old version of Filter Foundry for Mac 68k (requires 68020 or later CPU and FPU) and Mac Classic (PowerPC) can be obtained here: https://www.telegraphics.com.au/sw/

+### Documentation

+A full description of Filter Foundry including a reference of all functions, variables, and operators can be found in the ["doc" folder](https://github.com/danielmarschall/filter_foundry/blob/master/doc/The%20Filter%20Foundry.pdf).

 ### Compatibility